Forrest Gregg: Coaching career

 After serving as an assistant with the San Diego Chargers in 1973, he took a similar position the following year with the Browns.
 After head coach Nick Skorich was dismissed after the 1974 season, Gregg was promoted to head coach in 1975, a position he held through 1977.
+According to Dave Logan, safety Thom Darden and Gregg once had a fist fight after a game.
+Darden has explained that the 1977 Cleveland Browns did not respond to Gregg's coaching style, which contributed to his firing with one game remaining.
+In 1977, Darden was one of the vocal dissidents that led to the ouster of Gregg as head coach of the Cleveland Browns.

 After sitting out the 1978 season, Gregg returned to coaching in 1979 with the Canadian Football League's Toronto Argonauts.
 In 1980, he became the head coach of the Cincinnati Bengals for four seasons through 1983.
 His most successful season as a head coach was in 1981, when he led the Bengals to a 12–4 regular season record.
 They defeated the San Diego Chargers 27–7 in the AFC championship game (known as the Freezer Bowl), earning them a trip to Super Bowl XVI, where they lost to the San Francisco 49ers, 26–21.

 When his longtime former teammate Bart Starr was fired after nine years as head coach of the Packers in December 1983, Gregg was allowed out of his Bengals' contract to take over in Green Bay.
-He finished his NFL coaching career with the Packers, leading them for four seasons, 1984–1987, with a record of 25-37-1.
+He finished his NFL coaching career with the Packers, leading them for four seasons, 1984–1987, with a record of 25–37–1.
 Gregg's overall record as an NFL coach was 75 wins, 85 losses and one tie.
 He was also 2–2 in playoff games, all with the Bengals.
 He is one of only two coaches, the other being Marvin Lewis, to have left the Bengals with a winning record.

 Gregg resigned from the Packers in January 1988 and took a pay cut to take over at SMU, his alma mater.
 He was brought in to revive the Mustang football program after it received the "death penalty" from the NCAA for massive violations of NCAA rules.
 Though the NCAA had only canceled the 1987 season, school officials later opted to cancel the 1988 season due to fears that fielding a competitive team would be impossible; nearly every letterman from the 1986 squad had transferred elsewhere.
 Gregg knew that any new coach would be essentially rebuilding the program from scratch, but when acting president William Stalcup asked him to return, he felt he could not refuse.